moby/moby/docs/sources/userguide/usingdocker.md

 Our Python application is live!

 > **Note:**
-> If you have used the boot2docker virtual machine on OSX, Windows or Linux,
+> If you have used the boot2docker virtual machine on OS X, Windows or Linux,
 > you'll need to get the IP of the virtual host instead of using localhost.
 > You can do this by running the following in
 > the boot2docker shell.